danReynolds/Personal-Site/_posts/2021-01-16-Apollo-Invalidation-Policies.md

 Despite these benefits, it's still a good chunk of code and mental overhead for developers to process in order to achieve complete cache consistency and it illustrates the challenge of maintaining highly relational data on the client.
 Neither Redux nor Apollo Client were built expressly for managing highly relational data and if you have a solution you've found effective on your own projects I'd love to hear about it, you can find me on[Twitter](https://twitter.com/TheDerivative).

-## Non-relational side-effects
+## Non-relational side effects

-When managing state, it is often the case that there are side-effects that need to be performed as a result of changes, such as firing analytics events or presenting users with notifications.
+When managing state, it is often the case that there are side effects that need to be performed as a result of changes, such as firing analytics events or presenting users with notifications.
 These changes aren't codified by relationships between types, and require more flexibility so that we can support logic like *on deleting employee, fire an analytics event*.

 In Redux, these sort of side effects can be achieved with [middleware](https://redux.js.org/understanding/history-and-design/middleware).
 Redux middlewares sit between actions and reducers and can perform arbitrary side effects when an action is fired.